ParallelMaths/parallel/pages/8-01-wizard-of-oz.md

 * Eventually you end up with 6,174.

 ::: problem id=1_1 marks=1
-__1.1.__ Start with the number 4,321 – what number (before you re-arrange any digits) is the “next stage number”?
+__1.1.__ Start with the number 4,321.
+Reverse the digits, take the small number from the big number and what is the result?
 Clue: it is between 3,000 and 4,000.

 <input type="text" solution="3,087"/>